You are moving to France. Atlas Movers will get you there.

 What do you have to arrange yourself?

-If you’re moving to France it will be important to obtain the right residence permit.
-The right visa for you depends on the reason you’re moving to France, your nationality and how long you intend to stay in France.
+If you’re relocating to France it will be important to obtain the right residence permit.
+The right visa for you depends on the reason you’re emigrating to France, your nationality, and how long you intend to stay in France.
 So where can I find more information about visas in France?

 The best place with the most information is the official visa website for France.
 The French government made it very easy for you to find out whether you need a permanent residence permit or not.
 The website will help you with the 4 steps:

 - Do you need a visa?

 - Start your visa application

 - Track your application